WedrownyElite/MoodFlow/readme.md

 - Maintain consistent code formatting
 - Add tests for new features
 - Update documentation as needed

-## 📝 License

-This project is licensed under the **MoodFlow License**.

-**TL;DR:**
-- ✅ Free for personal, educational, and research use
-- ✅ Modification and redistribution allowed with attribution and inclusion of this license
-- ❌ Commercial use prohibited
-- ❌ Rebranding or publishing as a different app prohibited

-See the full [LICENSE](LICENSE) file for complete terms.

 ## 🐛 Bug Reports & Feature Requests